 - I receive my care at a satellite site.
 Do these answers apply to me?

-We are taking precautionary steps to protect our patients and keep our workforce as safe as possible.
-One of these measures includes only maintaining appointments at the Cancer Centre that can’t be safely postponed.
-These appointments have been carefully reviewed by the care team and determined to be safe for postponement.
-Patients who are impacted by this change will be contacted by phone.
-These appointments will be re-booked when we’re safely able to expand the number of visits to the centre.
+Appointments that are impacted have been carefully reviewed by the care team and determined to be safe for postponement.
+These appointments will be re-booked when we’re safely able to expand the number of visits to the Cancer Centre.
 If you have questions on the status of your appointment please contact your doctor’s office at the Cancer Centre.

 Time-sensitive care for certain cancers will continue to be provided.
 Your surgeon’s office will contact you if your upcoming surgery is impacted by circumstances beyond our control.
 We will make every effort to have your surgery done as quickly as possible.

 Pharmacies are an essential service and will continue to be available to meet patient medication needs.
 At this time, it is not necessary to request additional refill quantities.
-Your community pharmacist may reduce the number of prescribed medication you receive to a 30-day supply at a time.
-This is to help ensure no medication shortages occur as a result of stockpiling of medications.
+The previous 30-day dispensing restriction was lifted on June 15, meaning pharmacists may once again dispense up to a maximum of 100 days supply of medications as directed by the prescriber.

-If you need your prescription delivered, please contact you dispensing pharmacy to ask about delivery options.
+If you need your prescription delivered, please ask your dispensing pharmacy about delivery options.

-If you are running low on your prescription medication please ask your dispensing pharmacy to fax a refill request and we will process it as soon as we are able.
+If you are running low on your prescription medication please ask your dispensing pharmacy to fax a refill request.

 We are taking many precautions, including limiting the number of people on-site and restricting access to the Cancer Centre.
 We are working closely with our Infection Prevention & Control (IPC) team to ensure the best practices are maintained to protect our patients, visitors and staff.
 This includes cleaning surfaces by the protocols recommended by IPC, limiting visitors, having active screening in place for symptoms of COVID-19 at all entrances and using the proper personal protective equipment (like masks and gowns) when needed.

-Like all members of the general public they should do their best to avoid infection.
+Like all members of the general public you should do your best to avoid infection.
 This includes:

 - Avoiding crowded public places